 The pen operation area is normally adjusted automatically if you connect a different computer or adjust the computer's resolution.
 If you notice that the pen position is incorrect, you can adjust the pen area manually.

 - 1. Project your computer's desktop. - 2.
+Set the Pen Mode option to PC Interactive. - 3.
 Press the Menu button, select the Extended menu, and press Enter.